Published on

 Instead of taking on the whole of model development, architects and engineers can push the development of the combined services BIM model further downstream to the respective trades.

-Develop a Reuseable BIM Library
+Reuseable BIM Library for Rapid BIM Development

 Developing IFC+SG-compliant BIM object libraries with your supply chain pays off in the long run.
 It ensures that incoming models from external partners meet regulatory requirements and conform to your standards from the outset.